turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 ### What about Songs?

-What's the relationship between song and artist?
+What's the relationship between Song and Artist?
 Draw this out in a diagram to help visualize the relationship.

 Let's create a test to help us drive this out.
 Add the following to your `artist_spec.rb` within the greater describe Artist block, but outside of the validations block.